What should your next fitness goal be? Take the quiz.

 Long Run

-The weekly long run is just what it sounds like: the run with the most mileage each week.
+The weekly long run is just what it sounds like: the run with the highest mileage each week.
 It gradually builds throughout training to get your legs and lungs ready to tackle the marathon distance, and typically peaks at about 20 miles.
 “Endurance is the key—the long run is the most important,” Becs says.

 Tempo Run

 Although there’s some debate on the exact definition of a tempo run, the general idea is to hold a fairly difficult pace for a sustained period of time.
-Most experts suggest aiming for a comfortably hard effort (about a six out of 10 rate of perceived exertion), or the top speed you could run for an hour straight.
+Most experts suggest aiming for a comfortably hard effort (about a 6 out of 10 RPE, or rate of perceived exertion), or the top speed you could run for an hour straight.
 These workouts are tough, but they help prep your body (and mind) to maintain the pace you want on race day.

 Recovery Run

 Recovery runs are sometimes called easy runs because they’re fairly short and done at a slower pace.
 They help your body bounce back from harder runs faster by getting your blood flowing without putting a ton of stress on your muscles.
 They also get you ready for what you’ll feel in the later miles of a marathon.
-“Always do recovery runs to capture your power of running on fatigued legs, which is what endurance running is based off!”
-Becs says.
+“Always do recovery runs to capture your power of running on fatigued legs, which is what endurance running is based on,” Becs says.

-Interval Workout
+Interval Run

 Before your runs, stick with simple, easy-to-digest carbohydrates and maybe a bit of protein.
 “Those simple carbohydrates break down to sugar more quickly, which is really beneficial during a long run because you want your body to be able to access that glycogen,” Smith says.
 Meanwhile, having a little protein will help maintain your energy levels longer.
 That could look like a bagel with some peanut butter and a banana, maybe with a hard-boiled egg or a little Greek yogurt.
 (Avoid anything high in fiber or fat, both of which can take a while to get through your system.)

 On long runs, it’s also important to eat while you’re running.
-Most runners need 30 and 60 grams of carbohydrates every 30 to 45 minutes to sustain their energy—that can be accomplished by taking gels, sipping sports drinks, or even eating pretzels or candy.
+Most runners need 30 and 60 grams of carbohydrates every 30 to 45 minutes to sustain their energy—that can be accomplished by taking gels, sipping sports drinks, or even eating pretzels or sugary candy.
 Smith suggests using your weekly long runs to experiment with different kinds of fuel to see how your body responds, well before race day arrives.
-It can sometimes be hard to take in enough calories without causing GI issues, but it is possible to train your stomach to digest while running just like you’re training your legs.
+It can sometimes be hard to take in enough calories without causing GI issues (hello, runner’s stomach), but it is possible to train your stomach to digest while running just like you’re training your legs.

-You’ll want to eat more protein and carbs again after you’re done with your run to refuel.
+You’ll want to eat more protein and carbs again after your run to refuel.
 “Have an omelet with avocado toast or a sweet potato hash that has eggs,” Smith suggests.
 Running long distances can sometimes repress our hunger signals, so if your body doesn’t feel ready to eat right away, Smith suggests drinking a protein shake instead.

 Can You Train for a Marathon on a Treadmill?